Kitware/itk-vtk-viewer/doc/content/docs/imjoy.md

 ### setBackgroundColor(bgColor)

+### getBackgroundColor()

-Set the rendering background color.
+Set/get the rendering background color.
 An array of RGB values from 0.0 to 1.0, e.g. [1.0, 0.5, 0.5].

-### getBackgroundColor()

-Get the current rendering background color.

 ### setUnits(units)

-Set the string identifying the spatial length units in the scale bar.

 ### getUnits()

-Get the string identifying the spatial length units in the scale bar.
+Set/get the string identifying the spatial length units in the scale bar.

 ### setUICollapsed(collapsed)

-Set whether the user interface is collapsed.

 ### getUICollapsed()

-Get whether the user interface is collapsed.
+Set/get whether the user interface is collapsed.

 ### setRotateEnabled(enabled)

-Set whether the 3D scene is continuously rotated.

 ### getRotateEnabled()

-Get whether the 3D scene is continuously rotated.
+Set/get whether the 3D scene is continuously rotated.

 ### setAnnotationsEnabled(enabled)

-Set whether annotations such as the current pixel value, scale bar, or orientation widget are displayed.

 ### getAnnotationsEnabled()

-Get whether annotations such as the current pixel value, scale bar, or orientation widget are displayed.
+Set/get whether annotations such as the current pixel value, scale bar, or orientation widget are displayed.

 ### setAxesEnabled(enabled)

-Set whether spatial axes are visualized in the scene.

 ### getAxesEnabled()

-Get whether spatial axes are visualized in the scene.
+Set/get whether spatial axes are visualized in the scene.

 ### setInterpolationEnabled(enabled)

-Set whether bilinear interpolation is used in the image slicing planes.

 ### getInterpolationEnabled()

-Get whether bilinear interpolation is used in the image slicing planes.
+Set/get whether bilinear interpolation is used in the image slicing planes.

 ### setViewMode(mode)

+### getViewMode()

-Set the viewer mode for the current primary view.
+Set/get the viewer mode for the current primary view.
 Valid values: 'XPlane', 'YPlane', 'ZPlane', or 'VolumeRendering'.

-### getViewMode()

-Get the viewer mode for the current primary view.

 ### getLayerNames()